 We all Scream for Ice Cream!

-The concept of ice cream goes back to the time of Alexander the Great (356-323BC).
+The concept of ice cream goes back to Alexander the Great (356-323 BC).
 The ruler would often enjoy snow flavored with nectar and honey.
-The Roman Emperor Nero (37-68AD), like Alexander, continued with the tradition of the snowy treat.
-He had snow and ice brought down from the mountains, stored in a special room in his palace, to enjoy with nectar, fruit pulp and honey.
+Like Alexander, Roman Emperor Nero (37-68 AD) continued with the snowy treat tradition.
+He had snow and ice brought down from the mountains palace room to enjoy with nectar, fruit pulp, and honey.
 It was after this time that this concept made its way to China.
-The Emperors of the Tang Dynasty (618-907 AD) refined the icy dessert with the addition of milk, flour for thickening, and a natural flavor from evergreen trees.
-It is said that the famous Venetian Explorer, Marco Polo (1254-1324 AD) tried a version of the treat during an exploration.
+The Emperors of the Tang Dynasty (618-907 AD) refined the icy dessert with milk, flour for thickening, and a natural flavor from evergreen trees.
+It is said that the famous Venetian Explorer Marco Polo (1254-1324 AD) tried a version of the treat during an exploration.
 Polo liked it so much; he brought the idea back to his native Italy.
-What is not to like about this guy... he liked to eat, and play hid and seek!
-Though historians question that Polo was involved with ice cream in the west, we do know that the dessert was certainly in Italy by the 13th century, most likely a result from the spice trade.
+Though historians question Polo's involvement with ice cream in the west, we know that the dessert was undoubtedly in Italy by the 13th century, most likely due to the spice trade.
 The spice trade had opened up from the East, and Italy was a hub for the trade route.
-Italian Catherine de ‘Medici (1519-1589 AD) organized an event in Florence asking the people to create the most interesting and unusual dish they had ever seen.
-A chicken farmer from Florence, Ruggeri, won the event with his frozen ice cream treat.
-Medici would go on to marry the future King of France, Henry II, and with her new chef Ruggeri in tow, introduced ice cream to France.
+Italian Catherine de ‘Medici (1519-1589 AD) organized an event in Florence, asking the people to create the most exciting and unusual dish they had ever seen.
+A chicken farmer from Florence named Ruggeri won the event with his ice cream treat.
+Medici would go on to marry the future King of France, Henry II, and with her new chef, Ruggeri, in tow, introduced ice cream to France.

 Then there was the creation of the ice cream cone.
-Many are involved, in there own way, but each of them lead to the ultimate success of the cone.
+Many are involved in their way, but each leads to the cone's ultimate success.
 Antonio Valvana, an ice cream manufacturer in England, is said to have created an ice cream cone biscuit around 1901.
-Italo Marchiony, an ice cream vender in New York City, is said to have invented the cone that we are all familiar with and even had it patented in 1903.
-Yet, the popularity of the cone was not until famous 1904 St. Louis Fair (why famous?… this fair was the start of the hotdog, cotton candy, hamburger…).
-Ernest Hamwi, a Syrian concession vendor, was making a fried dough type dessert called a zalabia next to an ice cream vender, Arnold Fornachou.
-Fornachou, one of the 50 ice cream venders at the Fair, was so busy that they ran out of the dishes.
-Hamwi whipped up a waffle and curled it like a cornucopia for the ice cream customers, it was a match made in dessert heaven.
+Italo Marchiony, an ice cream vendor in New York City, is said to have invented the cone that we are all familiar with and even had it patented in 1903.
+Yet, the popularity of the cone was not until the famous 1904 St. Louis Fair (why famous?… this fair was the start of the hotdog, cotton candy, and hamburger…).
+Ernest Hamwi, a Syrian concession vendor, made a fried dough dessert called a labia next to an ice cream vendor, Arnold Fornachou.
+Fornachou, one of the 50 ice cream vendors at the Fair, was so busy that they ran out of dishes.
+Hamwi whipped up a waffle and curled it like a cornucopia for the ice cream customers; it was a match made in dessert heaven.
 The combination was referred to as the World’s Fair Cornucopia.
-The success from the Fair encouraged Hamwi to start his own business, the Missouri Cone Company (later known as the Western Cone Company).
-An inventor from Pittsburgh, PA, Leonard Westling invents and patents in 1909 the cone shaper.
+The success of the Fair encouraged Hamwi to start his own business, the Missouri Cone Company (later known as the Western Cone Company).
+An inventor from Pittsburgh, PA, Leonard Westling, invented and patented the cone shaper in 1909.
 In 1924 Carl Taylor from Cleveland patented the ice cream cone rolling machine.
-That same year, cone production reaches a staggering 245 million.The largest ice cream cone manufacture today is about an hour north of Pittsburgh, in a town called Hermitage.
-The Joy Cone Company bakes over 1.5 billion cones a year, and ships their edible vessel worldwide.
+That same year, cone production reached a staggering 245 million.
+Today's largest ice cream cone manufacturer is about an hour north of Pittsburgh, in a town called Hermitage.
+The Joy Cone Company bakes over 1.5 billion cones annually and ships their edible vessel worldwide.